 Solving Systems of Equations with Matrices

-In courses such as statics and dynamics we will often end up with a system of linear equations and be asked to solve for the unknowns in those equations.
-When we have just a few equations in our system, this can easily be done with algebraic methods such as substitution or elimination though addition or subtraction.
+In courses such as statics and dynamics we will often wind up with a system of linear equations and be asked to solve for the unknowns in those equations.
+When we have just a few equations in our system, we will generally solve the equations by hand using algebraic methods such as substitution or elimination though addition or subtraction.
 For larger and more complex problems we can wind up with larger systems of equations and at some point the math may become difficult to handle by hand.
 For these large systems of linear equations, the easiest way to solve for the unknowns is to convert the system of equations into a single matrix equation, and then use computer tools to solve the matrix equation for unknowns.
 Some computer tools will let you enter the system of equations manually, but in the background the computer is probably just converting it to a matrix equation in the background.
 For this reason it can be useful to understand this process.

-In terms of assumptions, it is important to mention that this method will only work with systems of linear equations, and to have a solvable matrix equation we will need have the same number of equations as unknown variables.
+In terms of assumptions, it is important to mention that this method will only work with systems of linear equations, and to have a solvable matrix equation we will need to have the same number of equations as unknown variables.
 For example, above we have a system of equations with three equations and three unknown variables.
-If these numbers do not match we will not be able to solve the matrix equation later on.
+If these numbers do not match we will not be able to solve the matrix equation using the method described below.

 Converting a System of Equations to a Matrix Equation: